TikTok U.S. employees will sue the U.S. government this week

 Patrick Ryan, TikTok America’s technical project manager, will file a lawsuit on behalf of employees.
 He stated that the litigation will focus on the due process rights stipulated in the U.S. Constitution, and that the U.S. President has no right to "determine whether a company can operate in the United States on a whim."

-The homepage of the site stated that "rumors and misinformation about TikTok are flooding in Washington and some media, let us correct these misconceptions."
+The homepage of the website stated that "rumors and misinformation about TikTok are flooding in Washington and some media, let us correct these misunderstandings."
 TikTok emphasized that the application is not available in China and has never provided any US user data to the Chinese government.
 Any suggestion to the contrary is unfounded and obviously wrong.
 The company also said that user data is stored in Virginia and backed up in Singapore, and there are measures to protect user privacy.
-The website also quoted a recent report from The New York Times that the Central Intelligence Agency (CIA) found no evidence that Chinese intelligence agencies used TikTok to intercept American Internet users’ data.
+The website also quoted a recent report from The New York Times that the Central Intelligence Agency (CIA) found no evidence that Chinese intelligence agencies used TikTok to intercept US Internet users’ data.

 In the context of trade and political tensions between China and the United States, Trump signed an executive order on August 8, prohibiting U.S. companies or individuals from conducting transactions related to ByteDance and Tencent’s WeChat in 6 days, and requested ByteDance Beating sells TikTok's US business.
 Subsequently, an administrative order was signed on August 45 requiring ByteDance to divest TikTok's U.S. business within 8 days.